Interfacing Thermal Printer with Raspberry Pi to Print Text, Images, Barcodes and QR Codes

 You'll see the following screenshot.
 Serial 1 is being used by the onboard Bluetooth of the Raspberry Pi 3.
 So, we will only be using the Serial 0 for the Thermal printer that is to be connected to GPIO 14 and GPIO 15 as TX-D0 and RX-D0.

-Connection Diagram for Interfacing Thermal Printer and Raspberry Pi 3
+Connection Diagram: Wiring Thermal Printer to Raspberry Pi

-Here you can see that RXD of the Printer is connected to the TXD of the Raspberry Pi and the TXD of the Thermal printer is connected to the RXD of the Raspberry Pi 3.
+Here you can see that the RXD of the Printer is connected to the TXD of the Raspberry Pi, and the TXD of the Thermal printer is connected to the RXD of the Raspberry Pi 3.
+Properly connecting your thermal printer to the Raspberry Pi is crucial for reliable communication.

 Also, one can note that TDR and GND are set to GND as of now.
 My printer was not printing until I put TDR to the ground.

-As we have discussed earlier, the thermal printer can be controlled by passing appropriate ESC POS Command.
-But for now, we are using a library to interface it as this library will send the data by using the same commands and your desired print would become easy.
-It is quite complex to understand the basic nature of the printers based on ESC Command but once you learn the basics, it would become a piece of cake for you.
+Now that the hardware setup is complete, let's explore thermal printer Raspberry Pi Python programming.
+As we have discussed earlier, the thermal printer can be controlled by passing the appropriate ESC POS Command.
+But for now, we are using a library to interface it, as this library will send the data by using the same commands, and your desired print will become easy.
+It is quite complex to understand the basic nature of the printers based on ESC Command, but once you learn the basics, it will become a piece of cake for you.
+If everything is configured correctly, your Raspberry Pi receipt printer should print the test message.

-Now for installation of the library write the following command in the terminal.
+Now, for the installation of the library, write the following command in the terminal.

 sudo pip install python-escpos